cauldronloader/ida-cmake/README.md

+> [!IMPORTANT]
+> This is a fork with no plans of upstreaming changes.
+The original repo can be found at [allthingsida/ida-cmake](https://github.com/allthingsida/ida-cmake).
+>
+> Notable changes made:
+> - Removed AI agent support.
+> - Added Cmake FetchContent template.

 # ida-cmake - CMake Build System for the IDA SDK

 CMake build system for developing IDA Pro addons (plugins, loaders, processor modules and standalone idalib apps) using the IDA SDK.